standard-computers/stds/README.md

 print foundTruck USR firstname #Again
 ```

-If your standard references the same standard in more than one constraint, standard will select the first constraint that uses that standard.
+If your Standard references the same Standard in more than one constraint, Standard will select the first constraint that uses that Standard.

 ```
 truck: TRCK: @VHL {
-    protected owner standard @PER OWNR *
+    protected owner Standard @PER OWNR *
-    protected driver standard @PER DRVR *
+    protected driver Standard @PER DRVR *
 }

 #Ini empty object